-Known for its windmills, canals, dikes, rich culture and open-mindedness, The Netherlands has a total land area of 33,893 km2 and a 451-kilometer long coastline.
+Known for its windmills, canals, dikes, rich culture, and open-mindedness, The Netherlands has a total land area of 33,893 square kilometers and a 451-kilometer long coastline.

 The weather in the region is famous for its unpredictability.

 The climate is moderate maritime, providing mild winters and cool summers.